 There are many factors that might cause the GPIO pin unstable, and the most common one is the power supply.
-If your power supply is not strong enough, during the booting its voltage may drop from time to time, which may also make the GPIO pin voltage drop, and trigger Witty Pi's software to shut down your Raspberry Pi.
+If your power supply is not strong enough, during the booting its voltage may drop from time to time, which may also make the GPIO pin voltage drop, and trigger the GPIO-4 listener to shutdown your Raspberry Pi.

-If it is the case, you can try to delay the starting of GPIO-4 listener, and in the majority of cases it will help.
+If it is the case, you can try to delay the starting of GPIO-4 listener, and in the major of cases it will help.
 You can modify the "daemon.sh" script, in line 94: